DRUG POSSESSION & CHARGE LAWYERS IN DENTON TEXAS

 Changing Laws on marijuana and Texas

 In other states across the country, drug laws on marijuana are changing rapidly with both medical and recreational use being legal in several states, including Colorado.
 This has presented a new challenge for Texas law enforcement and the court system: how to prosecute those who bring marijuana that they legally obtained in Colorado or another state into Texas.
 To be clear, possession is still illegal in Texas, but more and more cases are being brought to courts challenging laws by arguing for the rights of those who legally obtained marijuana in another state.

 The most important thing you need to do if you are facing a drug charge for possession of marijuana that you legally purchased in another state is seek legal representation from an experienced drug defense attorney who knows Texas law and the local court system.
-Hill & Hill Attorneys have been serving Denton and Cooke counties with expert criminal defense on drug crimes for years.
+The Law Office of Brent Hill has been serving Denton and Cooke counties with expert criminal defense on drug crimes for over 25 years.
 We have the experience, familiarity with the local courts, and legal expertise in Texas state drug laws to give you your best chance at a positive outcome from any charges resulting from your bringing marijuana that was legally obtained in another state into Texas.

 Though some marijuana charges in Denton and Cooke county result in a misdemeanor, this is based upon the amount of marijuana as well as other circumstances of your specific case.
 If the amount you were caught with is large enough (more than four ounces) or if prosecutors have reason to believe you brought the weed into the state with the intent to sell, the penalties may be far more severe and include jail time as well as the loss of a driver’s license.
-Don’t take a chance with your future, contact Hill & Hill Attorneys in Denton, Texas today and put our team to work for you.
+Don’t take a chance with your future, contact The Law Office of Brent Hill in Denton, Texas today and put our team to work for you.